Talking about tomorrow

 Benefits and entitlements

-Most benefits and entitlements come from one of two sources:
+Most benefits and entitlements come from one of three sources:

-• The UK government (through the Department of Work and Pensions or DWP, and as child benefits or tax credits through HMRC)
+• The UK government’s Department of Work and Pensions (DWP), for example child benefits or tax credits through HMRC.

 How things change at age 16